elementary15/dwm1001-ble-rpi/README.md

 Momentary Push Button

-Jumper Wires (to connect Button to GPIO and GND)

 🏗 Initial Hardware Setup
 Before running the Python application, the DWM1001 boards must be flashed with the correct firmware and configured as tags.